survivejs/react-book/manuscript/02_developing_with_webpack.md

 You should see a version log, a link to the command line interface guide and a long list of options.
 We won't be using most of those, but it's good to know that this tool is packed with functionality, if nothing else.

 Webpack works using a global install as well (`-g` or `--global` flag during installation).
-It is preferred to keep it as a project dependency like this.
-The arrangement helps to keep your life simpler.
+It is preferred to keep it as a project dependency instead.
 This way you have direct control over the version you are running.

 We will be using `--save` and `--save-dev` to separate application and development dependencies.
 The separation keeps project dependencies more understandable.
 This will come in handy when we generate a vendor bundle later on.